| INFORMATION

 digits.

-completed a two-year master’s degree (M.A.) or higher in psychology or
+- has completed a two-year master’s degree (M.A.) or higher

-marriage and family therapy, 3,000 hours of supervised experience, and
+psychology or marriage and family therapy, 3,000 hours of supervised

-passed written and oral marriage and family therapist examinations.
+experience, and passed the written marriage and family therapist

-While their training specializes in relationships, they are also
+examinations.
+While their training specializes in relationships, they

-qualified as individual therapists and may practice a variety of
+are also qualified as individual therapists and may practice

-therapeutic techniques and approaches.
-The license number issued by the
+variety of therapeutic techniques and approaches.
+The license number

-Board of Behavioral Sciences will contain the letters MFC followed by
+issued by the Board of Behavioral Sciences will contain the letters MFC

-- has completed a two-year master’s degree (M.A..) or higher in
+- has completed a two-year master’s degree (M.A.) or higher

 psychology or marriage and family therapy, and is in the process of